 On November 30, 2005, IIPA testified at the GSP country practice hearing regarding Uzbekistan's legal deficiencies.
 After that hearing, the U.S. Government asked IIPA for a list of "steps that the Government of Uzbekistan should take with respect to protecting IPR in order to retain GSP eligibility."
 IIPA provided the U.S. Government with eight recommendations for improving IPR in Uzbekistan, in a written response on December 14, 2005.
-We testified again on October 4, 2007, and on April 24, 2009 at GSP hearings.
-Now, more than seven years later, and after three rounds of hearings, the Government of Uzbekistan has failed to adopt seven of the eight recommendations (which, for the most part, track the 1994 trade agreement obligations).
-The same set of recommendations is set out above - with some additional detail.
+IIPA testified again in 2007, 2009, and 2013 at GSP hearings.
+Now, more than eight years later, and after four rounds of hearings, the Government of Uzbekistan has failed to adopt six of the eight recommendations (which, for the most part, track the 1994 Trade Agreement obligations).
+The set of recommendations is set out above - with some additional detail.